 We all know that peppermint tea is supposed to be good for upset stomachs.
-Well, peppermint essential oil is like super-charged peppermint tea.
+Well, Peppermint Oil is like super-charged peppermint tea.
 Just a few drops on the tongue followed by a “water chaser” and symptoms are gone.

 I've also used the peppermint oil when my stomach “just isn't right.”
 You know, when thing aren't sitting well.
 Oh, if only I could only eat right all the time.
 I'm getting there, really I am.
 But I'm just not perfect yet.
 And sometimes I pay for it :-(.

 My youngest had growing pains regularly until we started Nutritional Balancing.
 Now, he really only gets them every once in awhile.
 These pains were one of the first things that we tried essential oils on.
 I was really skeptical – “So, how on earth is an oil going to help with something painful going on inside of him?”

 Well, they did.
 We've used Peppermint, Wintergreen, and a blend for pain, all of which have helped him.
 What a blessing to have your little one, who was in pain a moment ago, say to you, “Mom, I really think it's working!
 I feel better!”